thecomeonman/IntentVsOutcome/README.md

 -   At every point, `(x,y)`, we can estimate an expected PV for playing a pass there:
-    -   For the attacking team, `ExpectedAttackTargetPV = ( AttackProbabilty_xy * AttackTargetPV_xy ) - ( DefenseProbabilty_xy * DefenseTargetPV_xy )`
+    -   For the attacking team,
+        `AttackTargetEPV = ( AttackProbabilty_xy * AttackTargetPV_xy ) - ( DefenseProbabilty_xy * DefenseTargetPV_xy )`
-    -   For the defending team, which is the same as the above formula with the attacking / defending terms exchanged, `ExpectedDefenseTargetPV = ( DefenseProbabilty_xy * DefenseTargetPV_xy ) - ( AttackProbabilty_xy * AttackTargetPV_xy )`
+    -   For the defending team, which is the same as the above formula with the attacking / defending terms exchanged, `DefenseTargetEPV = ( DefenseProbabilty_xy * DefenseTargetPV_xy ) - ( AttackProbabilty_xy * AttackTargetPV_xy )`
 -   The expected change in PV from the current position can be calculated as the difference of the above terms from the PV of the starting position:
-    -   For the attacking team, `ExpectedAttackDeltaPV_xy = ExpectedAttackTargetPV_xy - AttackOriginPV`
+    -   For the attacking team,
+        `AttackEPVAdded_xy = AttackTargetEPV_xy - AttackOriginPV`
-    -   For the defending team, `ExpectedDefenseDeltaPV_xy = ExpectedDefenseTargetPV_xy - DefenseOriginPV`
+    -   For the defending team,
+        `DefenseEPVAdded_xy = DefenseTargetEPV_xy - DefenseOriginPV` A
-        A positive `ExpectedAttackDeltaPV_xy` implies that passing the ball to that point on the pitch is likely to increase the chance of scoring even after considering the risk of conceding the ball.
+        positive `AttackEPVAdded_xy` implies that passing the ball to that point on the pitch is likely to increase the chance of scoring even after considering the risk of conceding the ball.
 A negative value implies that passing the ball to that point is likely going to decrease the chance of scoring.
--   At any point, the optimal action for the attacking team to perform should be to move the ball to a point which offers the highest `ExpectedAttackTargetPV`.
-We’ll call the expected delta PV at that point `ExpectedAttackMaxDeltaPV`.
+-   At any point, the optimal action for the attacking team to perform should be to move the ball to a point which offers the highest `AttackTargetEPV`.
+We’ll call the EPV added at that point `AttackMaxEPVAdded`.
 This value may not always be positive.

 I ignore the possibility of passes that travel more than 2/3 the length of the pitch.
 Only Ederson can make such passes.
 We consider the area that is within a radius of 2/3 length of the pitch at any point of time and ignore everything outside of it.

-We can expect `ExpectedDefenseDeltaPV_xy` to be positive very often, since `DefenseOriginPV` is a negative value so the more interesting thing to analyse would be `ExpectedAttackDeltaPV_xy`.
+We can expect `DefenseEPVAdded_xy` to be positive very often, since `DefenseOriginPV` is a negative value so the more interesting thing to analyse would be `AttackEPVAdded_xy`.

 ### Combining Pitch Control and Possession Value - Example